10 Top Restaurants in Tel Aviv

 3. Alena Restaurant at the Norman Hotel, Tel Aviv

-The Norman Hotel is one of Tel Aviv’s most luxurious establishments and so it’s no surprise that their in-house dining options are rather classy too.
-In the words of Alena themselves, guests can partake of an ‘exciting menu that enhances European-inspired favourites with a Mediterranean and Galician flourish’.
+The Norman Hotel is one of Tel Aviv’s most luxurious establishments so it’s no surprise that their in-house dining options are rather classy too.
+In the words of Alena themselves, guests can partake of an ‘exciting menu that enhances European-inspired favorites with a Mediterranean and Galician flourish’.

 Intrigued?
 You should be.
-Their menu includes tortellini with hyssop butter, drumfish with toasted fennel, a charred octopus skewer and calamari with crystal shrimps.
+Their menu includes tortellini with hyssop butter, drumfish with toasted fennel, a charred octopus skewer, and calamari with crystal shrimp.
 They also pair their desserts with wines (a nice touch!) - we recommend the olive oil chocolate tart, accompanied by a Port.

 And if you’re not exhausted at the meal’s conclusion, head to the Norman’s Library Bar, which is incredibly elegant and full of charm - their gin martinis are to die for too!
 Then walk it off with a stroll on Rothschild Boulevard, which is two minutes away…

 Alena Restaurant at the Norman Hotel, Tel Aviv.
 Photo from The Norman Tel Aviv Facebook page